RyanAlbertson/Algorithm_Visualizer/README.md

 ## Screenshots

->User has selected to randomly generate a _small_ graph and has selected a source node and target node
+>User has selected to randomly generate a _small_ graph and has choosen a source node and target node
 ><img src="./github/screenshots/1.PNG" width=800>

 >A _Breadth-First Search_ has started at the selected source node